Day 26: Color

 Have you ever wondered why we usually dress our boys in blue and our girls in pink?
+It’s an interesting story.

-Even though the power of color is somewhat unpredictable, there are some things we can control when it comes to how we use it on our websites.
+Even though the power of color is unpredictable, there are some things we can control when it comes to how we use it on our websites.

-Yes, you can use color to hint at certain emotions
+You can use color to hint at certain emotions

 - Red: Confidence, youth, and power.